+This is an excerpt of a 2,882-word article in the Oct.
+14, 2019 issue of THE DARK REPORT (TDR).
+The full article is available to members of The Dark Intelligence Group.

-This is an excerpt from a 1,565-word article in the Feb.4 issue of THE DARK REPORT.
-The full article is available to paid members of The Dark Intelligence Group.
+This is an excerpt of a 2,883-word article in the Sept.
+23, 2019 issue of THE DARK REPORT (TDR).
+The full article is available to members of The Dark Intelligence Group.

 CEO SUMMARY: In this first industry briefing on such a program, THE DARK REPORT explains that Community Health Network (CHN) of Indianapolis recognized that clinical